raaidarshad/nabu-website/README.md

 # Nabu Website
 This is the code for the [Nabu website](https://www.nabu.news).
 The project has CI/CD setup with Vercel.
 Made with Svelte.

+The browser extension can be found [here](https://github.com/raaidarshad/nabu-browser-extension), and the data processing can be found [here](https://github.com/raaidarshad/nabu-core).

 ### Helpful links
 - [Vercel](https://vercel.com/dashboard) (GitHub login)
 - [CloudFlare](https://dash.cloudflare.com) (email login)